breki/TimeSlack/kotlin/SlackerTime-todo.md

 - support a dynamic activity that can be split
+    - DynamicActivity
         - add minimum activity duration
         - extra button indicator for splitting (/return)
         - extra current activity indicator showing the split status
 - how to persist data (plan)?
 - undo action below, as a temporary display?
 - add extra menu action for returning to previous activity